 One of the typical uses for a dental crown is to strengthen and stabilize the tooth after a root canal.
 A root canal procedure involves removing infected dental pulp from inside the center of the tooth.
 We refill it with a biocompatible material and seal it.
 But sometimes, you don’t get back your full function and stability.
 A dental crown helps ensure that you can use your tooth normally and further seals it off from another infection.

 A dental crown is often the last line of defense to save a severely decayed or broken tooth.
 We ensure that we preserve natural tooth structure whenever possible.
 Losing the tooth root has many negative effects on your smile, so we attempt to avoid that whenever possible.
 With a severely fractured tooth, a crown can hold the pieces together and restore tooth function.
-It can complete a tooth that’s lost a lot of structure due to decay as well, fortifying it to normal strength.
+It can complete a tooth that’s lost structure from tooth decay.

 Completing a Dental Implant

 Dental implants are the top choice for tooth replacement.
 They bring oral health benefits that you can’t get with other restorations.
 This includes looking and feeling the most like natural teeth.
-This is especially true when the implant is completed with a dental crown.
-We ensure dental crowns are made to the specifications of the size, shape, and shade of the rest of your teeth, so that they blend in perfectly.
+If you need a single implant, we can cover it with a dental crown.
+We ensure dental crowns match the size, shape, and shade of the rest of your teeth, so they blend in perfectly.

 Frequently Asked Questions

-We have answers to some frequently asked questions about dental crowns.
+Do you want to learn more?
+We’re here to help.
+We have answers to some frequently asked questions about dental crowns in Gaithersburg, MD.

 People can get crowns at any age, but they’re more common in adults.
 We usually see patients needing crowns in their 30s and older.
 That’s when years of wear and tear start to show.
 Younger people might need crowns after accidents or severe decay.
 Moreover, some kids get stainless steel crowns on baby teeth.